TimothyGu/knuth-shuffle/README.md

 ### The Browser

 Put shuffle.js into your `js/`.
-Then look at example.html.
+Then look at index.html.

+You can also visit the page at http://timothygu.github.io/knuth-shuffle-seeded/.

 Why not contribute to the original repo?
 ----------------------------------------